azurecitadel/azurecitadel.github.io/labs/availabilitySets.md

 The scenarios may be grouped into three:

 1. **Unplanned Hardware Maintenance Event** Failure prediction can trigger a Live Migration to enable imminently faulty hardware to be replaced without impacting VM availability
 1. **Unexpected Downtime** A hardware fault unexpecteldy impacts the host server (or whole fault domain).
-The VM wil have downtime, and will be rebooted onto good hardware in a crash consistent state (i.e. loss of data that has not been flushed to disk, ephemeral temp disk is lost, etc.)
+The VM will have downtime, and will be rebooted onto good hardware in a crash consistent state (i.e. loss of data that has not been flushed to disk, ephemeral temp disk is lost, etc.)
 1. **Planned Maintenance events** Most of these are now non-disruptive, but some (such as the fixes for the  Spectre and Meltdown CPU level exploits) demand a full reboot to take effect

 There are also a couple of domains we refer to when managing availability: